 (3) If a party dies while a proceeding is pending and that party’s rights survive, the court may order the substitution of the proper party on its own motion or that of any interested person.

-(4) If a person entitled to file a notice dies before filing and that person’s rights survive, the notice may be filed by the personal representative, December 15, 2016 Florida Rules of Appellate Procedure 147 The Florida Bar attorney of record, or, if none, by any interested person.
+(4) If a person entitled to file a notice of appeal dies before filing and that person’s rights survive, the notice may be filed by the personal representative, the person’s attorney, or, if none, by any interested person.
 Following filing, the proper party shall be substituted.

 1977 Amendment.
 This rule is intended as a simplification of the former rules with no substantial change in practice.

 Subdivision (a) is a simplification of the provisions of former rule 3.11(b), with modifications recognizing the elimination of assignments of error.